Ecosyste.ms: Awesome

 class which wraps both a database connection *and* queries in one

-connection-like extended object, including managing a pool and performing
+connection-like extended object, including performing automatic reconnection

 ------------------------------* You think SQL is pretty good, and writing SQL is an important part of your applications.